Army Black Knights softball

 The Army Black Knights softball team represents the United States Military Academy in NCAA Division I college softball.
 The team participates in the Patriot League.
-The Black Knights are currently led by head coach Cheryl Milligan.
+From 1982 until 1990, the team was a member of the Metro Atlantic Athletic Conference (MAAC).
+The Black Knights are currently led by head coach Jen Consaul.
 The team plays its home games at Army Softball Complex located on the university's campus.